 The Vice Provost for Faculty Affairs works closely with the vice deans of faculty and with faculty across the university to advance and promote their important work.
-In concert with her colleagues in the schools, she concentrates her efforts on ensuring the continued excellence of Johns Hopkins faculty by enhancing faculty development initiatives, increasing faculty diversity and improving the quality of faculty life.
+In collaboration with colleagues in the schools, he concentrates his efforts on ensuring the continued excellence of Johns Hopkins faculty by enhancing faculty development initiatives, increasing faculty diversity and improving the quality of faculty life.

 - Faculty Development